Hurricane Ida strengthens, Louisiana braces for severe blow

 A tropical depression two days earlier, Ida was strengthening so quickly that New Orleans officials said there was no time to organize a mandatory evacuation of the city’s 390,000 residents, a task that would require coordinating with the state and neighboring locales to turn highways into one-way routes away from the city.

 New Orleans Mayor LaToya Cantrell called for a voluntary evacuation and reiterated Saturday that the time to safely leave was growing short.
-City officials also were preparing to open shelters for anyone displaced by the storm.
-They also warned those who stayed to be prepared for long power outages amid sweltering heat in the days ahead.
+Collin Arnold, the city’s emergency management director, said the city could be under high winds for about 10 hours.
+Officials warned those who stayed to be prepared for long power outages amid sweltering heat in the days ahead.

 Ramsey Green, the city’s top infrastructure official, stressed that the levee and drainage systems protecting the city have been much improved since Katrina.